DanielFPerez/VQA-for-MaxCut/README.md

 - `data`: path where the random graphs are saved.
 Each file here is a pickled object of Python list containing the graphs.
 - `logs`: text log files.
 - `results`: here the results from quantum circuit optimizations are saved (output of running `main_qaoa.py`).
-The structure of the pyckled object is a dictionary with following keys:
+The structure of the pickled object is a dictionary with following keys:
     - `p`: QAOA circuit depth.
     - `optimizer`: string, either "gradient" (BFGS) or "non-gradient" (Nelder-Mead).
     - `graphs`: list of graphs.